 For me, it is not just about finding balance, it is about finding harmony in all the different parts of who we are.

 As a Vietnamese American therapist, it is important that therapy reflects cultural competence, sensitivity, and inclusion.

 I completed my undergrad at San Diego State University in International Security and Conflict Resolution, with a minor in Anthropology.
-I graduated with my Master's at Alliant International University, San Diego and am now an Associate Marriage and Family Therapist (AMFT123151).
+I graduated with my Master's at Alliant International University, San Diego.

 I am currently completing my PhD in Transformative Studies at California Institute of Integral Studies with an emphasis in Consciousness and Asian American Studies.

 My studies have evolved from a global approach to that of the community, and now to the individual.